© 2023 MJH Life Sciences™ and dvm360 | Veterinary News, Veterinarian Insights, Medicine, Pet Care. All rights reserved.

 Effects of war on humans and animals

 Ciccolini noted the foundation has seen its fair share of animals including dogs, cats, rabbits, hamsters, turtles, ferrets, rats, and even an owl.
 The Galaxy Vets Foundation volunteers have noticed many of these pets are suffering from stress-related conditions often affecting their dietary habits, skin, and urinary tract.
-This shows that along with humans, pets are experiencing the traumatic repercussions of war, the volunteers noted.
+This shows that along with humans, pets are experiencing the traumatic repercussions of war, the volunteers said.

 Another Galaxy Vets Foundation volunteer, Janet Gordon Palm, DVM, from Colorado, highlighted some examples in an interview.
 “A cat was showing signs of lower urinary tract disease and it was stress induced.
 When you found out the story, the stress was that the roof of the shelter had blown off, and they were hunkering down trying to just exist,” she said.